Medical Advocates

 A WEEK-IN-REVIEW FEATURED REPORT

-Short-Term Effect of Ritonavir-Boosted Atazanavir in Hepatitis B and/or C Co-infected,
+Short-Term Effect of Ritonavir-Boosted Atazanavir in Hepatitis B and/or C Co-infected, Treatment-Experienced HIV Patients.

 Pérez-Elías MJ, Gatell JM, Flores J, et al